system-transparency/stmgr/docs/manual.md

 ## Specifying the keys to use

-Public keys, and corresponding private keys, are used both for signing OS packages (`stmgr ospkg sign` command) and for signing certificates (`stmgr keygen certificate` command).
+Keys are used for signing OS packages and certificates.
+Use the `stmgr ospkg sign` and `stmgr keygen certificate` commands.
 Only Ed25519 keys are supported.

-When specifying a public key, you provide a file with a public Ed25519 key in either PKIX PEM format, or OpenSSH single-line public key format.
+When specifying a public key, provide a file with a public Ed25519 key in either PKIX PEM format or OpenSSH single-line public key format.
-Certificates use x.509 PEM format.
+Certificates use X.509 PEM format.

 For private keys, you can specify an unencrypted private key in either PKIX or OpenSSH format.
 The recommended way, however, is to pass a